krestfield/docs/certdog/redhat_install.md

 #### CRL Locations

 The CA configuration will display the CRL Distribution Points URL as using port 1443.
 This port must either be updated to the default CRL port (1440).
-Or (and best practise) once the firewall rules are in place, remove the port entirely as the default port 80 will be the one used by external clients checking CRLs.
+Or (and best practise) once the firewall rules are in place, remove the port entirely as the default port 80 will be the one used by external clients checking CRLs

+If the System URL was not set and the URL is defaulting to 127.0.0.1, also update the server name

 E.g. If CRL Distribution Points shows: